SquareMileApp/vagrantpress/README.md

 * If you're needing a password (for anything - including mysql, it should be `vagrant`)

+## Working with the Square Mile WordPress theme

+This WordPress Vagrant environment has one git repository, squaremile-vagrantpress, and the Square Mile WordPress theme has another repository, squaremile-wordpress-theme.
+The squaremile-wordpress-theme repository is set up as a Git submodule of the squaremile-vagrantpress repository.

+Steps 3 and 4 above in the Getting Started section download the squaremile-wordpress-theme repository.

+Editing files in squaremile-vagrantpress/squaremile-wordpress-theme will be reflected immediately in the WordPress installation (after a browser refresh or immediately if you use LiveReload).

+To commit changes to the squaremile-wordpress-theme repository you must first `cd` to that directory and then commit your files as per usual.

+After a commit in squaremile-wordpress-theme the parent repository, squaremile-vagrantpress, will show the submodule as having changed.
+Committing a pending change for squaremile-wordpress-theme from the squaremile-vagrantpress directory just tells git what revision of the submodule to checkout when you run `git submodule update`.

+In short, if you are making changes to the theme then make commits from within the theme directory.
+Once you are done with the theme directory then commit the parent directory so it knows which version of your theme to check out the next time you build the environment from scratch.

 ## Getting Help

 Feel free to file an issue, create a pull request, or contact me at [my website][chadthompson].